sivasankarankb/pyfileshare/README.md

 Note the __double backslashes__ used inside the paths.

-Edit the name of the server by changing the `server_name` line.
-This is not of any particular use as of now, though.
-To change the IP address and port number that the server listens on, go to the end of the file and change the `server.socket_host` and the `server.socket_port` lines.

-The server listens on all interfaces (e.g. Ethernet (LAN), WiFi, Bluetooth) by default.
-You can change this by setting the IP address to that of the interface you want to listen to.
-The port used is `8080` by default.

-If you don't understand these, just leave them as is.

 ## Running the server
 Double click `pyfs-server.py` on Windows.
 Run `./pyfs-server.py` or `python3 pyfs-server.py` from inside the application directory